JetBoom/zombiesurvival/README.md

 Added health bar to Resupply Box.

-Added health name and health bar to Spotlamp.
+Added name and health bar to Spotlamp.